bollu/bollu.github.io/README.md

 # Big list of quotes

+- A simulation of a hurricane is not a real hurricane, but a simulation of a chess game *is* a real chess game.

-- When leaving a party, Brahms is reported to have said ‘If there is anyone here whom I have not offended tonight, I beg their
+- When leaving a party, Brahms is reported to have said ‘If there is anyone here whom I have not offended tonight, I beg their pardon.

 - Pirates of the caribbean: Take what you can, give nothing back.